 Both low blood sugar (hypoglycemia) and high blood sugar (hyperglycemia) are of concern for patients who take insulin.
 It is important, therefore, to monitor blood glucose levels carefully as instructed by your provider.
 Depending on your type of diabetes and the medications you take you may be asked to measure your blood sugar from zero to seven times a day.

-Hemoglobin A1C Test.
-Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically every 2 to 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
-While fingerprick self-testing provides information on blood glucose for that day, the A1C test shows how well blood sugar has been controlled over the period of several months.
+Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically up to every 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
+While point of care (fingerstick) self-testing provides information on blood glucose for that moment, the A1C test shows how well blood sugar has been controlled over a period of several months.
 For most adults with well-controlled diabetes, A1C levels should be at around 7%.
 For children, A1C should be less than 7.5%.
-(For people who are not diabetic, normal A1C is <6%.)
+(For people who do not have diabetes, normal A1C is <6%.)